theobald-software/kb.theobald-software.github.io/content/_yunio/populating-drop-down-controls in-power-apps.md

 ![yunio-powerapps-model-driven-app](/img/contents/yunio/yunio_powerapps_modeldriven_app.png){:class="img-responsive"}
 4. Add the previously created yunIO custom connectors containing the MAKT service, the CSKT service and the CustomerGet service. <br>
 ![yunio-powerapps-add-datasources](/img/contents/yunio/yunio_powerapps_yunio_datasources.png){:class="img-responsive" width="800px"}
-5. Customize the fields for populating the drop down controles with SAP values, see the examples below.
+5. Customize the fields for populating the drop down controls with SAP values, see the examples below.

-#### Example 1: Populating a Dropdown Box with SAP Table Data without a Search Filter
+#### Example 1: Populating a Drop down control with SAP Table Data without a Search Filter

 The first example queries SAP table data for table CSKT (Cost Center Texts).
 The drop down control is populated without any search filtering.
 1. Use the following code in the *OnSelect* box of the dropdown control in the advanced settings: